Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: Discussions

 \section{Discussions}

-Our results are summarized in the introduction section.
-Here we would like to first reemphasize two issues. \begin{enumerate} \item The analysis in this paper shows that the HR bimetric theory captures the essential features of higher derivative gravity actions \eqref{SHD2} while at the same time avoiding the spin-2 ghost problem.
-The correspondence between the two theories found here is not a complete equivalence of equations of motion, but can still be used to generate higher derivative completions of the $4$-derivative gravity actions. \item The equation of motion in the candidate PM bimetric theory at the $4$-derivative level was shown to coincide with the Bach equation of conformal gravity.
+Our results are summarized in the Introduction section.
+Here, we would like to first reemphasize \mbox{two issues}. \begin{enumerate} \item The analysis in this paper shows that the HR bimetric theory captures the essential features of higher derivative gravity action Equation \eqref{SHD2}, while at the same time avoiding the spin-2 ghost problem.
+The correspondence between the two theories found here is not a complete equivalence of equations of motion, but can still be used to generate higher derivative completions of the four-derivative gravity actions. \item The equation of motion in the candidate PM bimetric theory at the four-derivative level was shown to coincide with the Bach equation of conformal gravity.
 While this result was motivated by the general correspondence between bimetric and HD gravity actions, it turns out to bypass the general correspondence and, in fact, was an equivalence at the level of equations of motion.
-As a result it has genuine consequences for the bimetric PM proposal as discussed in the paper. \end{enumerate}
+As a result, it has genuine consequences for the bimetric PM proposal, as discussed in the paper. \end{enumerate}

-We also reiterate that the analysis of \cite{Deser:2012qx,Deser:2013uy}, on acausal propagation and absence of a nonlinear PM symmetry in massive gravity, relies on the presence of a non-dynamical metric and, hence, breaks down for the HR bimetric theory.
-For this reason we have emphasized the distinctions between the HR bimetric models and the dRGT massive gravity models.
+We also reiterate that the analysis of \cite{Deser:2012qx,Deser:2013uy}, on acausal propagation and the absence of a nonlinear PM symmetry in massive gravity, relies on the presence of a non-dynamical metric and, as it stands, breaks down for the HR bimetric theory.
+For this reason, we have emphasized the distinctions between the HR bimetric models and the dRGT massive gravity models.